Elizabeth Duncan Koontz

-Elizabeth Duncan Koontz (June 3, 1919 – January 6, 1989) was a national figure in education, civil rights and the women's movement.
+Elizabeth Duncan Koontz (June 3, 1919 – January 6, 1989) was an American figure in education, civil rights and the women's movement.
 She was the first African-American president of the National Education Association and director of the United States Department of Labor Women's Bureau.

 Early life and education

 Elizabeth (Libby) Duncan was born on June 3, 1919, in Salisbury, North Carolina.
 She was the youngest of seven children, who were all able to read and write at seven years old.
 Her parents, Samuel E. Duncan and Lena Bell (Jordan) Duncan, wanted to make sure their children were all well-educated, despite the institutional segregation at the time.
 Her father was a high school principal at Dunbar High School, located in East Spencer, NC.
 Samuel also taught at Livingstone College, and served as the sixth president at Livingstone College.
 He died when Elizabeth was nine years old.
 Her mother, Lena Duncan was an elementary teacher at Dunbar Elementary School.
 Lena also taught illiterate adults how to read with Elizabeth's help.
 Her brother Samuel later served as president of Livingston College in Salisbury after their father did.
 Her other brother, John, was the first African-American commissioner of the District of Columbia.
 Koontz attended segregated schools in Salisbury and graduated as salutatorian from Price High School in 1935.
 She graduated with a BA in English and elementary education in 1938 from Livingstone College.
 In 1941, she earned her master's degree from Atlanta University.
 She later studied at Columbia University, Indiana University, and North Carolina College.
 Elizabeth Duncan married fellow teacher Harry Koontz in 1947.
 They had no children together.
 Harry later died in 1986.
-In 1965, Elizabeth became an honorary member of Zeta Phi Beta Sorority, Inc.
+In 1965, Elizabeth became an honorary member of Zeta Phi Beta sorority.